maximilianoschier/maximilianoschier/README.md

 ### Hi there 👋, I'm Maximiliano
 #### Solutions Architect :globe_with_meridians: Copenhagen :denmark:
 Passionate about interacting and learning new technologies.
-I enjoy coding in my free time, especially Python applications (Backend and Frontend) :rocket:
+I enjoy coding in my free time, especially with PHP and Python applications (Backend and Frontend) :rocket:
 <br>
 <br>
 Skills: